apache/pulsar-site/docs/concepts-replication.md

 Pulsar provides a great degree of flexibility for customizing your replication strategy.
 You can set up different replication patterns to serve your replication strategy for an application between multiple data centers.

-Pulsar supports the following three replication patterns:
+Pulsar supports the following replication patterns:

 ### Full-mesh replication